teodor98-georgiev/Projects/README.md

 8. # LinkedList
 9. Implements a custom singly linked list in Java with a built-in iterator.
 It replicates several common functionalities found in Java's standard LinkedList class, such as adding, removing, checking containment, retrieving elements, and iteration.
 This serves as a learning tool or as a foundational data structure for educational or lightweight purposes.

+11. # University Course Management System
+Overview
+This project implements a basic University Course Management System using Java and Object-Oriented Programming (OOP) principles.
+It models the core components of a university — students, professors, and courses — and provides functionality for managing relationships between them.

+Key Concepts
+Inheritance and Abstraction through the Person abstract class.

+Interfaces for pay calculation (Payable) and custom sorting (Comparable and Comparator).

+Java Collections such as HashMap and List to manage and organize data.